haensel-ams/recruitment_challenge/DataScience_202209/README.md

 ## Deliverable

-- the Jupyter notebook
+- the Jupyter notebook which runs the model and generates the results
-- a brief PDF report that answers the questions above
+- (nice to have) a brief PDF report that answers the questions above
-- please explain your approach for each question and state any assumptions that you make and that are not mentioned in the challenge
-- if you use charts/pivots to answer the questions, please include them as well in your report
 - keep your results concise (maximum 3-4 pages)